 3. VIP lounge at T4 Arrivals Hall

 This is the only Iberis Arrivals lounge.
 You can also use the VIP lounge in the Arrivals Hall of T4 where you have all that you need to rest after a long flight.
-Take a breather and start your day energised after a long trip.
+Take a breather and start your day energized after a long trip.

 If your final destination is Madrid and you are in Business Class on a flight of more than four-hours operated by Iberia Group you will get access to this lounge.
-Iberia Plus Platinum customers (on flights operated and/or marketed by Iberia Group, Vueling and oneworld flights), Iberia Plus Gold and Iberia Singular customers (on flights operated and/or marketed by Iberia Group) will also have access when travelling with final destination Madrid on flights of more than 4 hours, regardless of the class they fly in.
+Iberia Plus Platinum customers (on flights operated and/or marketed by Iberia Group, Vueling and oneworld flights), Iberia Plus Gold and Iberia Singular customers (on flights operated and/or marketed by Iberia Group) will also have access when traveling with final destination Madrid on flights of more than 4 hours, regardless of the class they fly in.